briatte/ggnet/README.md

 The `ggnet2` function is fully documented in [this vignette](https://briatte.github.io/ggnet/).

+The data for one of the examples, a Twitter network of French Members of Parliament, is [included in this repository](data), as is the [vignette source](vignette).

 ## THANKS

 - [Moritz Marbach](https://github.com/sumtxt) coded the [very first version of `ggnet`](http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/)